FEMM (duo): 2017: 80s/90s J-Pop Revival project

 In May 2017, FEMM released a single, "Do It Again", that featured American songwriter Liz.
 In mid 2017, FEMM launched a project called "80s/90s J-Pop Revival" with a double A-side cover single, "My Revolution / Konyaha Boogie Back|今夜はブギー・バック (nice vocal)", which was released in September.
 It featured members from FAKY and Yup'in.
 It was followed by another single a week later and a cover album with the same name in October.

 As a way to promote the singles, "Falling For A Lullaby", a B-side from "My Revolution" was used in an advertisement for the Karuizawa Prince Shopping Plaza.
 FEMM also performed at venues including Hyper Japan.

 2018-2020: dollhouse

 In 2018, FEMM released "dollhouse" which included two recorded songs and a few instrumentals.
 To commemorate the EP, two live performances were held.
+"ADIRECTOR Vol.1『DOLLHOUSE』" was their first Oneman live, but also an interactive art exhibition at Omotesando B SPACE, occupying 4 floors of the pink building between August 4 and 27.

 In the same year, they released, "Dolls Kill", featuring Japanese Hip-hop artist, Elle Teresa.